Addreoran/lcrannotationsdb_enrichment/README.md

  $python3 ./src/famiLy_GO_analyse.py
 ```

 In the case of our analysis, we used the parameter --gt greater than 70%.
-It means that in this analysis only
+This means that in this analysis only
-annotations that are covered by LCRs in more than 70%.
+annotations that are more than 70% covered by LCRs.

 The file './src/family_GO_analyse.py' requires a data folder containing rows from the InterPro database for the
 RdRp, REV, and Tat families.
 The input files used in our analyses are included in the data folder.